ZarKyo/CyberDefenders-WU/mrrobot.md

 - Size : 1.1 GB
 - Tags : PHISHINGWINDOWSMEMORYRAT

-Scenario :
+### Scenario

 An employee reported that his machine started to act strangely after receiving a suspicious email for a security update.
 The incident response team captured a couple of memory dumps from the suspected machines for further inspection.
 Analyze the dumps and help the IR team figure out what happened!

-Tools :
+### Tools

 - Volatility2
 - Volatility3
 - Rstudio

+---

-## Question
+## Questions

-#### 1 - Machine:Target1 / What email address tricked the front desk employee into installing a security update?
+### 1 - Machine:Target1 / What email address tricked the front desk employee into installing a security update?

-On fait un string sur l'image mémoire pour voir si on arrive à voir des addresses mails.
+We make a string on the memory image to see if we manage to see email adresses.

 ```
 strings Target1.vmss | egrep '([[:alnum:]_.-]{1,64}+@[[:alnum:]_.-]{2,255}+?\.[[:alpha:].]{2,4})'
 ```

-**Réponse :  th3wh1t3r0s3@gmail.com**
+**Answer :  th3wh1t3r0s3@gmail.com**

-#### 2 - What is the filename that was delivered in the email?
+### 2 - What is the filename that was delivered in the email?

-De même mais en regardant autour de l'addresse mail vu précédemment voir le mail qui a été reçu
+Similarly but looking around the previously seen email address see the email that was received

 ```
 strings Target1-1dd8701f.vmss | grep -i TH3WH1T3R0S3@GMAIL.COM -a5
 ```

-**Réponse : AnyConnectInstaller.exe**
+**Answer : AnyConnectInstaller.exe**

-#### 3 - What is the name of the rat's family used by the attacker?
+### 3 - What is the name of the rat's family used by the attacker?

-On récupère la liste des fichiers chargés en mémoire
+We retrieve the list of files loaded in memory

 ```
 vol.py -f Target1-1dd8701f.vmss --profile=Win7SP1x86_23418 filescan > filescan.txt
 ```

-On récupère l'addresse mémoire du malware pour le dump juste après :
+We retrieve the memory address of the malware for the dump just after :

 ```
 cat filescan.txt | grep AnyConnectInstaller.exe